eduardogspereira/docs_test/README.md

 # Documentation Testing

-This is a test about how create documents using Read the Docs.
+This repository temporarily contains the documentation for Truffala Plataform